 Someone close to you has just passed away, a relative or a friend, maybe a parent, a spouse, or a child.
 After the initial shock and grief, you face many questions:

 “What do I do next to wrap-up the deceased’s affairs?”

 “Is there a Last Will and Testament, and what if there isn’t?”

 “What will happen to the home until it can be sold?”

 “What do I do now that I have been named as the Executor?”

 “Who should inherit the property?”

 Consulting an attorney is a smart choice when someone dies.
-If you have no responsibilities or rights regarding the death of a loved one, you need to know this.
-If the job of administering the deceased’s affairs is to be yours, Braiterman Law Offices can assist you to complete Probate Court paperwork, collect the assets, keep heirs and creditors of the estate informed, and manage the estate.
-If you expect to inherit from the estate, Braiterman Law Offices can assist you in monitoring the process and costs of the estate.
+If the job of administering the deceased’s affairs is to be yours, Cohen & Winters can assist you to complete Probate Court paperwork, collect the assets, keep heirs and creditors of the estate informed, and manage the estate.

-Our years of probate experience enable us to tell whether estate administration is or is not even needed.
+Our probate experience enables us to tell whether estate administration is or is not even needed.
 If the estate needs to be opened through probate, we can assist in handling all the legal requirements.
 If we represent the estate as counsel for the executor or administrator, the fee for our work is a recognized expense of estate administration, and is payable from estate assets before others can take their shares.
-You needn’t worry that your own money will be spent for our work.

 Here are some web sites with useful information on Probate: